kmponis-platform/platform-ui/README.md

 ## Prerequisites
 * To run the application you need to have git, mvn, noteJS and npm package installed.
+* Run web-service-authentication
+<br>[ReadMe.md] of https://github.com/kmponis-platform/web-service-authentication.git
-* Run web-service
+* Run web-service-file
-<br>[ReadMe.md] of https://github.com/kmponis-platform/web-service-
+<br>[ReadMe.md] of https://github.com/kmponis-platform/web-service-file.git

 ## Download
 * Open command line and move to your workspace.